Eligibility & payment rates

 Telephone Allowance is usually adjusted on 20 September each year in line with the Consumer Price Index—that is, in line with increases in the costs of living.

-From time to time, your eligibility for the allowance may be reviewed.
+From time to time, your eligibility for the allowance may also be reviewed.

 Other benefits while receiving Telephone Allowance